T3kton/t3kton.github.io/_sources/contractor/Networking.rst.txt

 `Networked` is an attribute applied to things with IP Addresses.
 It also has a hostname attribute.
-Structures are Networked, as well as some foundations such as the `IPMIFoundation` or `AMTFoundation` which has an Ip Address on it's IPMI interface.
+Structures are Networked, as well as some foundations such as the `IPMIFoundation` or `AMTFoundation` which has an Ip Address on its IPMI interface.

 Ip Addresses
 ------------

 Ip Addresses are grouped together in named networks called `AddressBlocks`.
-Ip Addresses inside the AddressBlock is identified by the offset inside that network.
+Ip Addresses inside the AddressBlock are identified by the offset inside that network.
 The AddressBlock stores the subnet and prefix of the network.
 There is an optional offset for the gateway of the network.
 The Subnet and Prefix operate like standard CIDR ( https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing ) mechanics.
 If the subnet and/or prefix of the AddressBlock is changed, all Ip Addresses